NumEconCopenhagen/projects-2024-Simon-C-og-Jens-H/README.md

 This project examines the Overlapping Generations (OLG) model, focusing on how both an imposed tax on income and changes in population growth affect capital accummulation.
 The notebook and py-file provide both analytical and numerical solutions, along with further analysis and visualizations to illustrate the model's dynamics.

 ## Exam Project
+For this exam, the coding in the .py file is done with the assistance of ChatGPT.
+Our entire notebook (.ipynb) is made by us including text, interpretation, intuition and references to our .py file with the exception of the code in problem 1.3, which is generated using ChatGPT.